-Water and shade.
-Keep water bowls fresh and filled and make sure there's plenty of shade for your pets throughout the day - even as the sun moves.

-Cooler walkies.
-Exercise your dog when it's cooler either in the morning or evening.

-Too hot to trot.
-If the pavement or sand is too hot for your bare feet, then it's too hot for your pet.

-Pets get sunburnt too.
+- Water and shade.
+Keep water bowls fresh and filled and make sure there's plenty of shade for your pets throughout the day even as the sun moves. - Cooler walkies.
+Exercise your dog when it's cooler either in the morning or evening. - Too hot to trot.
+If the pavement or sand is too hot for your bare feet, then it's too hot for your pet. - Pets get sunburnt too.
 Pets with lighter skin and hair are most at risk, and you can protect them by rubbing pet-safe sunscreen on their noses, ears and bellies.

-Hot cars can kill.
+- Hot cars can kill.
 Never leave your pet unattended in your car.
 You could face a \$300 fine.
 If you find a dog locked in a car in distress, call the Police or your local SPCA immediately.

-coat can help keep them cool, but their fur also protects them from sunburn so don't shave it completely.
+- Get a hair cut.
+Trimming your pet's coat can help keep them cool, but their fur also protects them from sunburn so don't shave it completely.

+- Visit www.spca.nz

+for more great summer

+tips and advice: